 - Reducing our environmental footprint.
 We are measuring our impact on the environment and setting objectives for carbon neutrality and reducing emissions.

 - Integrating the climate change variable into our business.
-We are incorporating the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) into our financial planning, as well as including environmental, social and governance (ESG) criteria in investment, underwriting and the definition of low carbon products.
+We are incorporating the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) into our financial planning, in order to have them fully integrated from 2024, as well as including environmental, social and governance (ESG) criteria in investment, underwriting and the definition of low carbon products.

 - Promotion of the circular economy.
 We have minimized the generation of waste in our activity and positioned ourselves as an agent of change in the transition to this type of economy, by promoting products and services and supporting specialized companies in the sector.

-- Fifty-six percent reduction in the Carbon Footprint of the MAPFRE Group associated with the Energy Efficiency and Climate Change Strategic Plan 2014–2020.
+- Sixty-seven reduction in the Carbon Footprint of the MAPFRE Group associated with the Energy Efficiency and Climate Change Strategic Plan 2014–2020.

 - Commitment to carbon neutrality of the Group’s Iberia territorial area by 2021.